decred/dcrdocs/docs/lightning-network/dcrlncli/newaddress.md

 ### Description

 Generate a wallet new address.
-Address-types has to be:
-- p2pkh: Pay to public key hash
+The only supported `address-type` is `p2pkh` (Pay to public key hash).